safe-global/safe-docs/safe-core-api/safe-transaction-service.md

 - [RabbitMq](https://www.rabbitmq.com/): It is is a distributed message broker system used by celery to share the messages between scheduler, workers and django app.
 - [PostgreSql](https://www.postgresql.org/): it is an open source object-relational database system.
 - [Redis](https://redis.com/): it an open source, in-memory data structure store that can be used as a database, cache, message broker, and streaming engine.
 It is the cache of safe transaction service.
+- [safe-eth-py](https://github.com/safe-global/safe-eth-py) library to interact with Safe and blockchain.

 <figure><img src="../.gitbook/assets/transaction_service_architecture.png" width="100%" alt="" /></figure>